chainstack/docs/docs/tutorials/corda/no-ticket-scalping-cordapp.md

 This brief period of fair distribution lasted mostly during the dawn of the Internet.
 What happened later and is still happening today is that the ticket scalping returned at a much grander scale—something that the pre-Internet speculators could only dream of.

-Today ticket scalping is run through <a href="https://en.wikipedia.org/wiki/Ticket_resale#Automated_scalping_bots" rel="nofollow">automated scalping bots</a>, there are even <a href="https://www.rollingstone.com/music/music-news/ticketmaster-cheating-scalpers-726353/" rel="nofollow">claims of insider scalping</a>, and some well-known media like Pitchfork just putting it bluntly that <a href="https://pitchfork.com/thepitch/why-ticket-scalping-wont-go-away/" rel="nofollow">scalping won't go away</a>.
+Today ticket scalping is run through [automated scalping bots](https://en.wikipedia.org/wiki/Ticket_resale#Automated_scalping_bots), there are even [claims of insider scalping](https://www.rollingstone.com/music/music-news/ticketmaster-cheating-scalpers-726353/), and some well-known media like Pitchfork just putting it bluntly that [scalping won't go away](https://pitchfork.com/thepitch/why-ticket-scalping-wont-go-away/).

 What this tutorial offers is a very basic CorDapp on the [Corda blockchain platform](/blockchains/corda) to give an idea and a steer in the direction of how the scalping problem can be solved.